Category:

 We hope you find this article informative.
 Since the change in the law occurred only recently, there is not yet much available on this subject online.
 But, we’re sure that will change soon.

 If you want to become a New York Notary Public, we offer Notary Public training that is favorably priced.
-Click here to enroll.
+You are welcome to enroll.

 What should a New York Notary record in the Journal?